Que Sera, Sera (Whatever Will Be, Will Be): Title phrase

-The popularity of the song has led to curiosity about the origins of the title saying, "que sera, sera", and the identity of its language.
-Both the Spanish-like spelling used by Livingston and Evans and an Italian-like form ("che sarà sarà") are first documented in the 16th century as an English heraldic motto.
-The "Spanish" form appears on a brass plaque in the Church of St. Nicholas, Thames Ditton, Surrey, dated 1559.
-The "Italian" form was first adopted as a family motto by either John Russell, 1st Earl of Bedford, or his son, Francis Russell, 2nd Earl of Bedford.
-It is said by some sources to have been adopted by the elder Russell after his experience at the Battle of Pavia (1525), and to be engraved on his tomb (1555 N.S.).
+The phrase "qué será, será" in its Spanish spelling and in the Italian spelling "che sarà sarà" are first documented in the 16th century as an English heraldic motto.
+The Spanish form appears on a brass plaque in the Church of St. Nicholas, Thames Ditton, Surrey, dated 1559.
+The Italian form was first adopted as a family motto by either John Russell, 1st Earl of Bedford, or his son, Francis Russell, 2nd Earl of Bedford.
+It may have been adopted by the elder Russell after his experience at the Battle of Pavia (1525), and to be engraved on his tomb (1555 N.S.).
 The 2nd Earl's adoption of the motto is commemorated in a manuscript dated 1582.
-Their successors—Earls and, later, Dukes of Bedford ("Sixth Creation"), as well as other aristocratic families—continued to use the motto.
-Soon after its adoption as a heraldic motto, it appeared in Christopher Marlowe's play Doctor Faustus (written ca. 1590; published 1604), whose text (Act 1, Scene 1) contains a line with the archaic Italian spelling "Che sera, sera / What will be, shall be".
+Their successors—the Earls and, later, Dukes of Bedford, sixth creation, as well as other aristocratic families—continued to use the motto.
+Soon afterwards, it appeared in Christopher Marlowe's play Doctor Faustus (1590), using the archaic Italian spelling "Che sera, sera".
 Early in the 17th century the saying begins to appear in the speech and thoughts of fictional characters as a spontaneous expression of a fatalistic attitude.
-The phrase, in its English form, is used in the novel Hard Times by Charles Dickens, first published in 1854.
-The saying is always in an English-speaking context, and it has no history in Spanish, Portuguese, Italian, or French; in fact, the saying is ungrammatical in all four of these Romance languages.
-It is composed of Spanish or Italian words superimposed on English syntax.
-It was evidently formed by a word-for-word mistranslation of English "What will be will be", merging the free relative pronoun what (= "that which") with the interrogative what?
+The English "what will be, will be" is used in Hard Times by Charles Dickens (1854).

-Livingston and Evans had some knowledge of Spanish, and early in their career they worked together as musicians on cruise ships to the Caribbean and South America.
-Composer Jay Livingston had seen the 1954 Hollywood film The Barefoot Contessa, in which a fictional Italian family has the motto "Che sarà sarà" carved in stone at their ancestral mansion.
-He immediately wrote it down as a possible song title, and he and lyricist Ray Evans later gave it a Spanish spelling "because there are so many Spanish-speaking people in the world".
+The saying is always in an English-speaking context, and was evidently a word-for-word mistranslation of English "What will be will be", using the free relative pronoun what.
+In Spanish, Italian, French, or Portuguese, "what" must be translated as "that which" (lo que, quel che, ce qui, o que).
+The composer Jay Livingston had seen the 1954 Hollywood film The Barefoot Contessa, in which a fictional Italian family has the motto "Che sarà sarà" carved in stone at their ancestral mansion.
+He immediately wrote it down as a possible song title, and he and the lyricist Ray Evans later gave it a Spanish spelling "because there are so many Spanish-speaking people in the world".

 In modern times, thanks to the popularity of the song and its many translations, the phrase has been adopted in countries around the world to name a variety of entities, including books, movies, restaurants, vacation rentals, airplanes, and race horses.